Do Go On - 369 - The Night Witches

 You do.

-Yeah, now do Noel's voice.
+Yeah, now do Noel, of course.

-Not the question you're asking, okay?
+Not the question you're asking.

-Yeah, I don't know how they talk, but they would talk with that accent.
+I don't know how they talk

-How does he sound?
+You love Morrissey, how does he sound?

 And that is also what Sam Lacey sounds like.